 According to a study, it can absorb carbon dioxide efficiently.
 It topped the list of the best plants to clean the carbon dioxide, it is included as well indoor plants like pothos, spider plant, and anthurium.
 In the test, the initial CO2 was 436 ppm, which reduced to 332 ppm after the final reading.
 It Offers lush foliage that takes toxins out of the air.

-My mom has these plants and my green iguana often eat them when I was living with her, it is one of the most popular houseplants not only because it looks good at home, but also because it’s extremely easy to care for.
+My mom has these plants and my green iguana often eat them, it is one of the most popular houseplants not only because it looks good at home, but also because it’s extremely easy to care for.
 It is very good for removing volatile organic compounds and toxins from the air.
 According to the clean air study by NASA, this plant removes pollutants such as benzene, toluene, formaldehyde, carbon monoxide and xylene from the air.

 The large leaves are beautiful and do a great job at removing carbon monoxide and formaldehyde.
 It is better to keep it without direct sunlight shining on it.
 The soil should be peaty with lots of moisture.
 This is another plant that can be toxic when ingested, especially for your pets but is healthy for iguanas.
 If you think your dog or cat has ingested part of this plant, they will likely experience vomiting, irritation and difficulty swallowing.
 Seek the advice of your veterinarian if you believe your pet has consumed this plant.